In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Their tamales are very finely ground using less fat and making the tamales delicate and refined.

-They also add cilantro to the preparation, which accentuate the exquisite flavors.
+They also add cilantro to the preparation, which accentuates the exquisite flavors.

 Address: Av.
-Emilio Castelar 227-A, Polanco.
-For other Mexico City locations check Tamalli website
+Emilio Castelar 227-A, Polanco, Mexico City – for other Mexico City locations, check the Tamalli website.

-Mercado Abelardo L. Rodriguez in downtown Mexico City is another great option.
+Another great place to try tamales is at Mercado Abelardo L. Rodriguez in downtown Mexico City.
 While on a Mexico City street food tour, we enjoyed tamales at one of the most popular vendors in the capital.

 Tamales Street Vendor Local 219 – Mercado Abelardo L. Rodriguez

-Atole is a thick and warm corn drink that is traditionally consumed at breakfast.
+Atole is a thick and warm corn-based drink that is traditionally consumed at breakfast.
 You will see it typically paired with tamales or pan dulce.

-Atole is traditionally made with corn hominy though we also had it made with rice and oatmeal.
+Atole is traditionally made with corn, though we also had it made with rice and oatmeal.

 Traditionally atole is consumed during the winter months.
 It is popular at Christmas and also on the Day of the Dead.
 On chilly mornings, it is the perfect drink to start the day.